 Addison's disease is a condition in which your adrenal glands do not make enough of certain hormones (adrenal insufficiency).
-The condition is named after a Dr Thomas Addison who first described it in 1855.
+The condition is named after Dr Thomas Addison, who first described it in 1855.
 Addison's disease is rare.
 Just over 8,000 people in the UK have Addison's disease at any one time.
 Most cases first develop in people aged between 30 and 50.
 However, it can occur at any age.

 What are the adrenal glands and what do they do?